 In November 2019, Rand completed a stock sale transaction (the "Closing") with East Asset Management ("East").
 The transaction consisted of a \$25 million investment in Rand by East, in the form of cash and contributed portfolio assets, in exchange for approximately 8.3 million shares of Rand common stock.
 East owns approximately 64% of Rand Capital's outstanding common stock at December 31, 2023.
 Concurrent with the Closing, Rand Capital Management, LLC ("RCM"), a registered investment adviser, was retained by Rand as its external investment adviser and administrator (the Closing and the retention of RCM as our investment adviser and administrator are collectively referred to herein as the "Transaction").
 The term of the new investment advisory and management agreement (the "Investment Management Agreement") with RCM was extended after its renewal was approved by our Board of Directors (the "Board") in October 2023 and is now set to expire on December 31, 2024.
-In addition, the term of the administration agreement (the "Administration Agreement and Administration Agreement can continue for successive annual periods after December 31, 2024.
-The Investment Management Agreement and Administration Agreement can continue for successive annual periods after December 31, 2024 provided that such continuance is specifically approved at least annually by (i)(A) the affirmative vote of a majority of the Board or (B) the affirmative vote of a majority of our directors who are not "interested persons," as defined in Section 2(a) (19) of the Investment Company Act of 1940, as amended (the "1940 Act"), of us, RCM or our respective affiliates.
+In addition, the term of the administration agreement (the "Administration Agreement") with RCM was extended after its renewal was approved by the Board in October 2023 and is now set to expire on December 31, 2024.
+The Investment Management Agreement and Administration Agreement can continue for successive annual periods after December 31, 2024 provided that such continuance is specifically approved at least annually by (i)(A) the affirmative vote of a majority of the Board or (B) the affirmative vote of a majority of our outstanding voting securities, and (ii) the affirmative vote of a majority of our directors who are not "interested persons," as defined in Section 2(a)(19) of the Investment Company Act of 1940, as amended (the "1940 Act"), of us, RCM or our respective affiliates.
 Pursuant to the terms of the Investment Management Agreement, Rand pays RCM a base management fee and may pay an incentive fee, if specified benchmarks are met.